rhampt/balena-health/Blog.md

 - **Difficulty:** Easy
 - **Cost:** $0 - $254

 This post is about how I built a heart rate monitoring system for my home office using balena technology.
-Check out my code here <https://github.com/rhampt/balena-health>
+Check out my code here <https://github.com/rhampt/balena-health> to follow along.

 _Are you looking to decrease your stress and improve your mental well-being?
 Follow along with my DIY guide for monitoring your heart rate during the work day!_